 The years 2021 and 2022 will be remembered as a "watershed" period for Kaua'i Island Utility Cooperative.
-As it enters its 20th year of existence, KIUC presently leads the state in three key metrics: renewables, reliability and lowest rates.
+As it enters its 20th year of existence as of November 2022, KIUC presently-leads the state in three key metrics: renewables, reliability and lowest rates.
 Consider:

 - In 2021, for the third straight year, KIUC had the highest percentage of renewable generation in the state in its annual Renewable Portfolio Standards (RPS) filing for the Hawai'i Public Utilities Commission (PUC).
 At nearly 70% renewable generation, KIUC achieved more than double the state-required RPS for 2021 (30%), and nearly met its own Board of Directors' strategic goal of 70% renewable by 2030 a full nine years early. - KIUC achieved this high penetration of renewables more than two-thirds of which was solar without negatively impacting reliability.
-In fact, for the second straight year, KIUC had the best reliability statistics in the State of Hawai'i, reporting 99.9852% system availability to the PUC, far exceeding the Board of Directors' current strategic target of 99.96%. - For the first time since its formation in 2002, KIUC reported the lowest residential rates in the state in May 2022, and remains the lowest through September 2022.
+In fact, for the second straight year, KIUC in 2021 had the best reliability statistics in the State of Hawai'i, reporting 99.9852% system availability to the PUC, far exceeding the Board of Directors' current strategic target of 99.96%. - For the first time since its formation in 2002, KIUC reported the lowest residential rates in the state in May 2022, and remaineds the lowest through September 2022the remainder of the year.
 By employing sound fiscal management and replacing price volatile fossil fuel with fixed-price renewables, KIUC closed a 70% gap in pricing with O'ahu.
 This achievement is particularly noteworthy since O'ahu is much larger than Kaua'i and their utility benefits from economies of scale not available to KIUC.